junxit/us-congress-bills-115/metadata.md

 - 2018-09-28 — Message on Senate action sent to the House.
 - 2018-09-28 — Passed/agreed to in Senate: Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S6375; text: CR S6390)
 - 2018-09-28 — Submitted in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S6375; text: CR S6390)
+- 2018-10-02 — Passed/agreed to in House: Without objection, the Chair laid before the House S.Con.Res.
+49. The concurrent resolution was agreed to and the motion to reconsider was laid on the table.(consideration: CR H9412; text: CR H9412)
+- 2018-10-02 — Received in the House.
+- 2018-10-02 — Without objection, the Chair laid before the House S.Con.Res.
+49. The concurrent resolution was agreed to and the motion to reconsider was laid on the table. (consideration: CR H9412; text: CR H9412)